sutoiku/puffin/FAQ.md

 ## How does query result caching work?
 Whenever you execute a read query, its result can be cached on the Object Store ([Amazon S3](https://aws.amazon.com/s3/)), and this cache is automatically referenced in the query logs table.
 Recent entries in this table are cached in the main [AWS Lambda](https://aws.amazon.com/lambda/) function for fast lookup.
 Whenever the same query is requested again, its cached result can be returned instead of re-executing the query.
 This helps reduce latency and cost, while freeing limited resources (most [AWS](https://aws.amazon.com/) accounts are limited to 3,000 concurrent [Lambda](https://aws.amazon.com/lambda/) functions) for other queries.

-## Will you offer hosting services for Puffin?
+## Will you offer hosting services for PuffinDB?
 Not anytime soon.
 Instead, you can use your [Amazon VPC](https://aws.amazon.com/vpc/) and add Pufin from the [AWS Marketplace](https://aws.amazon.com/marketplace), for free.
 But others might.

 ## Why is STOIC initiating and funding this open source project?
 [STOIC](https://stoic.com/) is in the business of developing and selling a progressive data platform allowing any data citizen to interact with datasets of any size, from kilobytes to petabytes.
 In that context, we need to perform read | write SQL queries on large datasets, with low latency (2s or less) and low cost (one or two orders of magnitude more cost-effective than conventional solutions).
 And we need the required query engine to support the top-three cloud platforms and the top-three table formats.
 Furthermore, we want it powered by [DuckDB](https://duckdb.org/) and [Arrow](https://arrow.apache.org/), because there are no better technologies available today.
 We could not find such an engine available under a liberal open source license, so we decided to build one.
 But because this component is a means to an end for us, yet could benefit countless other projects and organizations, we decided to develop it as an open source project.

-## When will Puffin be released?
+## When will PuffinDB be released?
 We do not know yet, but a tentative roadmap will be released soon.

 ## How may I contribute?